cysouw/pandoc-ling/readme.md

 Referring to sub-examples can be done by manually adding a suffix into the cross reference, simply separated from the identifier by a space.
 For example, `[@LLast c]` will refer to the third sub-example of the last-but-one example.
 Formatted this will look like this: [@LLast c], smile!
 However, note that the "c" has to be manually determined.
 It is simply a literal suffix that will be copied into the cross-reference.
 Something like `[@LLast Ha1l0]` will work also, leading to [@LLast Ha1l0] when formatted (which is of course nonsensical).

+For exports that include attributes (like html), the examples have an explicit id of the form `ex:NUMBER` in which `NUMBER` is the actual number as given in the formatted output.
+This means that it is possible to refer to an example on any web-page by using the hash-mechanism to refer to a part of the web-page.
+For example `#ex:4.7` at can be used to refer to the seventh example in the html-output of this readme (try [this link](https://gitcdn.link/repo/cysouw/pandoc-ling/main/tests/readme.html#ex:4.7)).
+The id in this example has a chapter number '4' because in the html conversion I have set the option `addChapterNumber` to `true`.
+(Note: when numbers restart the count in each chapter with the option `restartAtChapter`, then the id is of the form `ex:CHAPTER.NUMBER`.
+This is necessary to resolve clashing ids, as the same number might then be used in different chapters.)

+I propose to use these ids also to refer to examples in citations when writing scholarly papers, e.g. (Cysouw 2012: #ex:7), independent of whether the links actually resolve.
+In principle, such citations could easily be resolved when online publications are properly prepared.
+The same proposal could also work for other parts of research papers, for example using tags like `#sec, #fig, #tab, #eq`.
+To refer to paragraphs (which should replace page numbers in a future of adaptive design), I propose to use no tag, but directly add the number to the hash (see the Pandoc filter [`count-para`]([htt](https://github.com/cysouw/count-para) for a practical mechanism to add such numbering).

 ## Options of `pandoc-ling`

 ### Global options